The HyperTexts

 Tears for Fears)

-If any contemporary male singer can rival the young, wonderfully expressive Elvis Presley, perhaps it's
+If any contemporary male singer can rival the young Elvis, perhaps it's

 Adam Lambert.
-His cover of "Mad World" by Tears for Fears is scary-good.
+His cover of "Mad World" is scary-good.
 Lambert

 has one of those atmospheric voices that can hit all the high notes, and so far